david-rockwood/fimpad/README.md

 When you are using [[[N]]] with [[[prefix]]] and/or [[[suffix]]] , upon hitting Ctrl+Enter to generate, all three tags will be deleted.
 Then text from the LLM will be streamed into the text file at the location where the [[[N]]] tag was before it was deleted.

-An example of using only [[[N]]] to generate dialog follows.
+An example of using only [[[N]]] to generate dialogue follows.
 The first example shows the state before generation:
 ```
 Joe: Hi Jane.
 Jane: Hi Joe.
 Let me ask you, what do you think of dogs?